HOB: A Holistically Optimized Bidding Strategy under Heterogeneous Bidding Environments: Algorithms

-\paragraph{Marginal Cost under FPA} Under the FPA mechanism, the winner's payment is equal to their submitted bid.
-When increasing their bid multiplier from $\eta_f$ to $\eta_f+\Delta$, they not only pay for newly won queries but also pay an additional $\Delta \cdot V(\eta_f)$ for the queries they were already winning.
-This additional term results in a higher marginal cost:
+In FPA channels, the winner's payment is equal to their submitted bid.
+When increasing their bid multiplier from $\eta_{fu}$ to $\eta_{fu}+\Delta$, they not only pay for newly won impressions but also pay an additional $\Delta \cdot V(\eta_{fu})$ for the impressions they were already won.
+This additional term results in a higher MC:

-The characterizations in Equations \eqref{eq:mc_spa} and \eqref{eq:mc_fpa} provide the necessary tools for the canonical auction formats.
-However, to apply the equalization principle of Lemma~\ref{lem:mc_equalization} in more sophisticated and practical settings, this analysis must be extended.
-A prevalent strategy in first-price environments is bid shading, where an advertiser strategically reduces their bid below their valuation to improve their return.
-The marginal cost in such a channel is non-trivial and differs significantly from the standard FPA case.

-We now formalize the derivation of the marginal cost for a FPA with a deterministic shading function in the following theorem. \begin{theorem}[Marginal Cost under FPA with Shading] In a first-price auction mechanisms, let the win probability $p_i(bid_i)$ for an impression $i$ be modeled by a ZIE distribution with parameters $(\pi_i, \lambda_i)$.
-The optimal bid $bid_i^*(\eta)$ is determined by a shading strategy that maximizes the expected surplus, defined as:

-where $v_i$ is the value for impression $i$, and $\eta$ is a global control parameter that scales the value.

-The total expected cost $C(\eta)$ and total expected value $V(\eta)$ are aggregated over all impressions.
-Under these conditions, the marginal cost of acquiring value is equal to the control parameter $\eta$.